Beinn Mhor Wind FarmPublished: 22nd July 2015

 We objected to the application in May 2014 on the basis that the development would impact on what was, at that time, proposed to be recognised as official wild land, as well as two National Scenic areas - Glen Afric (5km)and Glen Strathfarrar (10km).
 In June 2014 the official map of Wild Land Areas was published and established Wild Land Area 24: Central Highlands to the west of the proposed development.

-In July 2014 the Beinn Mhor development was rejected by a Scottish Government reporter.
+In July 2015 the Beinn Mhor development was rejected by a Scottish Government reporter following an appeal by the developers.
 We welcomed this decision.
 We believe it was significant that a substantial section of that decision focused on wild land protection.